vksjangra/mcp-grafana/README.md

      docker pull mcp/grafana
      docker run --rm -p 8000:8000 -e GRAFANA_URL=http://localhost:3000 -e GRAFANA_API_KEY=<your service account token> mcp/grafana
      ```

+     3. **Streamable HTTP Mode**: In this mode, the server operates as an independent process that can handle multiple client connections.
+You must expose port 8000 using the `-p` flag: For this mode you must explicitly override the default with `-t streamable-http`

+     ```bash
+     docker pull mcp/grafana
+     docker run --rm -p 8000:8000 -e GRAFANA_URL=http://localhost:3000 -e GRAFANA_API_KEY=<your service account token> mcp/grafana -t streamable-http
+     ```

    - **Download binary**: Download the latest release of `mcp-grafana` from the [releases page](https://github.com/grafana/mcp-grafana/releases) and place it in your `$PATH`.